 Bay Area Rental Supply and New Construction

-Why People Rent in the Bay Area
+Why People Rent in Bay Area

 What This Means for Bay Area Landlords

-Bay Area Rent by City — June 2026
+Bay Area Rent by City — July 2026

 | City | Median Rent | 2BR Median | 3BR Median | Avg.
 DOM | MoM Change | YoY Change |